 Carla explained over the phone to Zellner that Judge Duff’s decision had just come out online and that she believed Brendan was going to be released.
 But would their optimism backfire?

 The immediate family believed they would win, but, that never happened.

 Brendan Wasn’t Actually Released

-Wisconsin state prosecutors filed emergency documents to halt Dassey’s release.
+Before Dassey could be released, emergency documents were filed by prosecutors.
 Additionally, he was ordered to stay in prison pending the outcome of an appeal.
 Then, the case was put before the United States Court of Appeals for the Seventh Circut.
-The prosecution presented their arguments to a panel of three judges.
+Standing in front of the court, they presented their arguments.

 The State would push back once more and in December 2016, the judges of the Seventh Circut voted in favor of upholding Dassey’s conviction.
 They found that his confession was properly attained by the police.

 While the series has everyone asking questions again, here are some key pieces of alleged evidence that were left out of Netflix original documentary.

 Prosecutors Actually Attempted To Stop The Documentary From Being Made

 The State’s camp wasn’t pleased by the contents behind the series.
 After part one was released, the prosecution attempted to file a subpoena to freeze the rest of Moira Demos’ and Laura Ricciardi’s project.

 Additionally, former Calumet County District Attorney, Ken Kratz, alleged in the subpoena the women were acting as an investigative arm of the defense.
 Riccardi explained to The Independent, “We brought the motion to quash the subpoena, refuting Mr. Kratz’s accusations as baseless.”